-Join William Everhart for an in-depth discussion in this video Package type, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Package type, part of Illustrator: Package Design.

 …When it comes to selecting a package type, there…are a lot of variables you need to consider.…So let's take a look at some of those variables.…First is the product form factor.…What kind of form does the product take?…Is it a gas, is it a liquid, is it a solid?…So here is some of those considerations.…For solids, there's really no special packaging requirements, and so that…leaves you a very wide variety of packaging types to choose from.…You also will have a wide variety of print methods to choose from.…